External Clock Interface

-HackRF One produces a 10 MHz clock signal on CLKOUT.
+HackRF One produces a 10 MHz clock signal on the CLKOUT SMA port.
 The signal is a 3.3 V, 10 MHz square wave intended for a high impedance load.

 HackRF One uses CLKIN instead of the internal crystal when a clock signal is detected on CLKIN.
 The switch to or from CLKIN only happens when a transmit or receive operation begins.